mozilla/fx-private-relay/METRICS.md

 Relay extension to track usage.
 Relay user identifiers are not included in Google Analytics traffic.

-Website visitors can disable Google Analytics by turning on the DNT header in their browser.
+Website visitors and extension users can disable Google Analytics by turning on the DNT header in their browser.
 A Relay user can disable Google Analytics by turning off data collection in their Mozilla account.
 See [Opt Out of Metrics Collection and Data Storage][] for more information.
+A Relay extension user can turn off data collection in the extension settings.
 Google Analytics can also be disabled by many popular privacy and security extensions.

 Relay uses Universal Analytics, the third version of Google Analytics.
 Google has [replaced Universal Analytics with Google Analytics 4][] (GA4).
 Relay is in the process